webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 ### Disclaimer

-This project is not officially endorsed by [PrimeTek Informatics](http://primetek.com.tr/), developers of the [PrimeFaces](https://www.primefaces.org) JSF toolkit; It is up to the PrimeFaces support team or community forum volunteers 💤 to determine whether any **adaptations** of this project you make and submit to them meet their requirements for issue test case submissions.
+​This project is not officially endorsed by [PrimeTek Informatics](http://primetek.com.tr/), developers of the [PrimeFaces](https://www.primefaces.org) JSF toolkit; It is up to the PrimeFaces support team or community forum volunteers :sleeping: to determine whether any **adaptations** of this project you make and submit to them meet their requirements for issue test case submissions.

-Similarly, if you make test cases available to, for example, the public Stackoverflow forums it is up to the developers volunteering 💤 to help you to determine whether any **adaptations** of this project you make and submit for them to test meet their requirements for [Minimal, Complete, and Verifiable](http://stackoverflow.com/help/mcve) examples.
+​Similarly, if you make test cases available to, for example, the public Stackoverflow forums it is up to the developers volunteering :sleeping: to help you to determine whether any **adaptations** of this project you make and submit for them to test meet their requirements for [Minimal, Complete, and Verifiable](http://stackoverflow.com/help/mcve) examples.

 ### Disclaimer: PrimeFaces tests vs core JavaServer Faces (JSF) tests